Service Animal Guidelines

 Service Animals in Training

-All service animals-in-training are approved through the
+All service animals-in-training are approved through the office of WSU Public Safety.
+Interested parties must complete a SAiT Application Waiver Request.

 Employment and Animals